Gutenberg Museum

 Are there guided tours?

-The museum may offer guided tours or audio guides for visitors.
-Check the official website for availability and scheduling.
+The museum may offer guided tours, which can enhance your understanding of the exhibits.
+Check the official website for scheduling and availability.

 What’s the best time to visit?